ARCCA/intro-to-machine-learning-applications/_episodes/04-keras-tensorflow-mnist-dataset.md

 We will use the [MNIST](https://en.wikipedia.org/wiki/MNIST_database) dataset, a classic machine learning algorithm.
 The dataset consists of 60,000 training images and 10,000 testing images.
-Each element in the dataset correspond to a grayscale image of hand written digits (28x28 pixels).
+Each element in the dataset correspond to a grayscale image of handwritten digits (28x28 pixels).
 You can think of solving MNIST, this is, classifying each number into one of 10 categories or *class*, as the "Hello World" of deep learning and can be used to verify that algorithms work correctly.